eHealthAfrica/eHealthAfrica.github.io/_case-studies/call-center.md

 At the height of the outbreak, requirements were changing almost daily as various outbreak control strategies were tried out.
 To enable the rapid deployment of updates to each call center, we set up an automated system using [Travis](https://travis-ci.org/).
 When changes are committed to the main branch of the relevant GitHub repository, Travis runs all associated tests, and upon their successful completion triggers the creation of a new [Docker](https://www.docker.com/) image.
 These images are sent to our Docker repository, which then automatically logs in to each call center server, pulls the new image, boots it, and finally shuts down the previous image.

 On November 11th 2015, the World Health Organisation declared Sierra Leone Ebola-free.
-The hotline, call centers and infrastructure are however still in use, and as we wait to see whether they will be repurposed as a more generalised health service, we continue to iterate on the application; for example the latest feature allows operators to schedule and then be reminded of an appointment to call someone back at a later date.
+The hotline, call centers and infrastructure are still in use, and are being repurposed as a more generalised health service.
+We continue to iterate on the application; for example the latest feature allows operators to schedule and then be reminded of an appointment to call someone back at a later date.